oliwierptak/popo/README.md

 ]
 ```

-That's it, now there are two POPO objects ready to be used `Foo` and `Bar`.
+After running `generate` there will be two POPO objects ready to be used `Foo` and `Bar`.

-### Extending defined schema
+### Relations and extending already defined schemas

-At this point `Foo` has no idea about `Bar` yet and vice versa.
+At this point `Foo` has no idea about `Bar` and vice versa.

-However, it's sometimes could be useful to be able to extend schemas that were already defined.
+However, it could be useful to be able to extend schemas that were already defined.

-You can either add property `Bar` to `Foo` schema, or inject property `Bar` into `Foo` schema.
+To achieve this, you can either `add` or `inject` property.

 #### Case 1: Single project / library